 Altitude: 1,242 m asl

-A special place of interest is the village of mills at the head of the valley close to the Sandes waterfall.
+A special place of interest is the mill village at the head of the valley, close to the Sandes waterfall.
 Based on ancient models, granaries, mills, baking ovens and fences were rebuilt with original materials and manufacturing techniques.
 Several stations provide useful information on Tyrolean arts and handicrafts, unique!
-In winter a cross-country ski run snakes from Steinach via Trins to Gschnitz, including 26 km and several taverns where this trail goes by.
+In winter the Gschnitztal cross-country ski run snakes through the Gschnitztal valley, including 18 km and several taverns where this trail goes by.
 Winter hiking as well as horse-drawn sleigh rides and a lift facility make you fully savour your winter holidays.
-If you prefer skiing there are four skiing areas to choose from in the neighbouring Stubaital valley.
+If you prefer skiing, there are four skiing areas to choose from in the neighbouring Stubaital valley.

-Our recommendation: the parish church of Gschnitz “Zu unserer lieben Frau im Schnee” has been converted to Baroque style by the architect Franz de Paula Penz in 1755, only 25 years after its construction.
-This famous church architect also established the Wiltener Basikila of Innsbruck.
+Our recommendation: the parish church of Gschnitz “Zu unserer Lieben Frau im Schnee” has been converted to Baroque style by the architect Franz de Paula Penz in 1755, only 25 years after its construction.
+This famous church architect also established the Wilten Basilica of Innsbruck.